Sting (wrestler): Pre-debut appearances (2014)

 Veteran professional wrestling journalist Bill Apter chronicled Sting's career in a piece for WWE.com on February 19, 2014, wherein he stated that Sting's "best days may still be yet to come".
 He appeared in a WWE Network production on April 15, 2014, sharing a story of his former tag team partner The Ultimate Warrior, who had recently died.
 This marked Sting's first non-archive appearance on a WWE-branded show.
-Sting was a prominent contributor to the documentary film Warrior: The Ultimate Legend, which aired on the WWE Network on April 17.
-The following day, online retailer Zavvi announced the WWE Home Video DVD and Blu-ray The Best of Sting, which was released on September 23, 2014.
+Sting was a prominent contributor to the documentary film Warrior: The Ultimate Legend, which premiered on the WWE Network on April 17.
+The following day, online retailer Zavvi announced the upcoming WWE Home Video DVD and Blu-ray release The Best of Sting.
+The three-disc set released on September 23, 2014.
 On July 14, Sting appeared in a vignette on Raw to promote the video game WWE 2K15, in which he was featured as a pre-order bonus character in both his 'Crow' and 'Surfer' (pre-1996) incarnations.
 That same day, WWE began selling official Sting merchandise.
-On July 24, Borden made his first public appearance for WWE, in full Sting garb, as a surprise guest at the 2014 San Diego Comic-Con International.
-The event was held to announce WWE's upcoming line of Mattel action figures, in which the company's first ever Sting figure would appear.
+On July 24, Borden made his first public appearance for WWE, in full Sting garb, as a special surprise guest at the 2014 San Diego Comic-Con.
+The event was held to announce WWE's upcoming line of Mattel action figures, in which the company's first-ever Sting figure would appear.
 Prior to that appearance, Sting gave his first interview with WWE.com, which was released later that day.
 On August 4, WWE announced Sting as a guest on the WWE 2K15 "Roster Reveal" panel, which took place on August 16 in Los Angeles.